 This is a study of management of production and information systems with emphasis on the process, system inputs, transformations, system out-puts, and techniques for decision making.
-Prerequisite: BUS 201, 202, 221, 222, 300, 302, and 330.
+Prerequisites with grade of C- or better: BUS 300, 302, 306, and 330.
 Fall, Summer evening S2.